-When considering converting unneeded NFS roads to NFS trails or identifying coincidental NFS roads and NFS trails, consider the following:
+Before converting unneeded NFS roads to NFS trails or establishing coincidental NFS roads and NFS trails, consider:

-- a.
-Whether the route would provide a recreation experience consistent with desired trail management objectives (TMOs) (FSM 2353.12); - b.
-Environmental effects of the continued existence of the route; - c.
-Need for mitigation, removal, repair, or alteration of structures along the route; and - d.
-Long-term trail maintenance and available funding. - e.
-See FSM 7731.11 for further direction.
+1. Whether the route would provide a recreation experience consistent with desired Trail Management Objectives (FSM 2353.12);

+2. Environmental effects of the continued existence of the route;

+3. The need for mitigation, removal, repair, or alteration of structures along the route; and

+4. Long-term trail maintenance and available funding.

+See FSM 2309.18, section 21.2, for additional direction on converting unneeded NFS roads to NFS trails.
+See FSM 7731.11, on traffic management strategies, for further direction that may assist in deciding whether to convert NFS roads to NFS trails or establish coincidental routes.